Hubbard shy about making history as a transgender Olympian

 With that, Hubbard says she’s ready to move on.

 “Really, age has caught up with me.
 In fact if we’re being honest, it probably caught up with me some time ago,” she said.
-“Consequently, it’s probably time for me to start thinking about hanging up the boats and concentrating on other things in my life.”
+“Consequently, it’s probably time for me to start thinking about hanging up the boots and concentrating on other things in my life.”

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports